agaricide/puppeteer-functional-patterns/js/puppeteer-functional-patterns.md

 ## Organizing Page Interactions

-Below is a function that accepts a puppeteer [Browser](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-browser) object and a string url.
+Below is a function that accepts a Puppeteer [Browser](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-browser) object and a string url.
 It creates a [Page](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-page) object, and then scrapes an Array of string tags from that page.
 Note that Puppeteer may [not be the ideal tool](https://medium.com/@gajus/it-is-a-really-silly-idea-to-use-puppeteer-to-scrape-the-web-da62a9f3de7e) for every web scraping project (but one could use this to organize other Page methods, too):

 ```javascript
 const async scrapePage = (browser, url) => {